Charles Schwab vs TradeZero (2025)

 Tradable Products

-Schwab has everything TradeZero has plus annuities, futures contracts, bonds, and mutual funds.
-It also offers access to some foreign stock exchanges.
+Schwab has everything TradeZero provides plus annuities, futures, bonds, and mutual funds.
+It also enables trading on some foreign stock exchanges.

 Winner: Schwab